If you live in a listed building? The question you will more than likely be asking is: Do air conditioning units need planning permission?

 With all this in mind, there is a chance that your local authorities will not give you consent to install your air conditioning unit as they will want to preserve the natural, original look of the building structure.

-Moreover, if you decide to do it without the consent, you must be aware that failure to comply with the stipulations can lead to the enforced removal of the air conditioning facilities and rehabilitation of the property back to the original condition.
+Moreover, if you decide to do it without consent, you must be aware that failure to comply with the stipulations can lead to the enforced removal of the air conditioning facilities and rehabilitation of the property back to its original condition.

 In this case, you may want to refocus your search on air conditioning without an outside unit.
 We have significant experience in dealing with the difficult requirements of installing air conditioning in law-protected buildings.
 Find out more about our air conditioning for listed buildings.